memelotsqui/characterstudio-docs/docs/Modders/manifest-files/character-traits.md

 ### randomTraits
 *optional string array*

-Trait group names that will be randomized when clicking ransomize button.
+Trait group names that will be randomized when clicking randomize button.
 Trait group names are defined inside trait collections.

 Example:
 ```json